Home Compare TOM.OL vs WSO

 Tomra Systems A vs Watsco: Which Stock Looks Stronger in 2026?

-Watsco holds the cleaner structural position, with the lead spread across profitability and valuation.
+Watsco holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Tomra Systems ASA still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity